WilliamKatz/williamkatz.github.io/astraFundVideo.md

 [![Demo-Astra Fund thumbnail](./../images/demo-thumbnail.png)](https://youtu.be/nphcuX34AZY "Demo - Astra Fund"){:target="_blank"}

-This video was submitted for the Astra Fund Gelloship 2023-2024.
+This video was submitted for the Astra Fund Fellowship 2023-2024.